svgsponer/seqlgbm/README.md

 # SEQLGBM and SFSEQL
-Repository for SEQuence Learner Gradient Boosting Machine and Static Feature SEQuence Learner
+Repository for SEQuence Learner Gradient Boosting Machine and Static Feature SEQuence Learner.

-Content will follow soon.
+This repository contains code for reproducing the experiments explained in the paper:
+Accurate Sequence Classification by Gradient Boosting with Linear Models by Severin Gsponer, Thach Le Nguyen, and Georgiana Ifrim.

-## Install
+## Install SEQLGBM
+### Obtain the code
 First clone the repository:
 `git clone https://github.com/svgsponer/SEQL.git`

+The repository consists of three parts projected to the three folders
+- seql: `SEQLGBM` source code
+- Protsol: Data and scripts related to the Protein solubility experiments
+- UCR: Some data and scripts related to the Time Series Classification task.

 ### Requirements
 SEQL has various requirements: